strangecod/travelbot/README.md

 # travelbot

 It is a chatbot for travel and hospitality assistance.
-We are making a chatbot for whatsapp for travell and hospitality purpose.
+We are making a chatbot for whatsapp for travel and hospitality purpose.